publitas/docs/source/index.md

 ### Viewer Message API

 A JavaScript API to react to events in the Viewer.
-Useful for integrating an embeded Viewer with your site, or for triggering custom actions on certain events.
+Useful for integrating an embedded Viewer with your site, or for triggering custom actions on certain events.

 [Viewer Message API documentation](viewer-message-api.html)